Audraa/GettingAndCleaningData/README.md

 setwd("xx\\UCI HAR Dataset") here xx is the full path missing for the working directory.

 ##Packages used
-dplyr
+library(dplyr)
 library(tidyr)
+library(sqldf)

-please run the install.packages("dplyr")  and install.packages("tidyr") if  not they are not in your library list. load the libary so it is available for use in the application library(dplyr)
+please run the install.packages("dplyr")  and install.packages("tidyr") and also for sqldf ,if  not they are not in your library list. load the libary so it is available for use in the application library(dplyr)